 This is why you will find a huge amount of entrepreneurs, like myself, who are looking for the next Mark Cuban or Richard Branson, and each successful entrepreneur continues the search…assuming they want to keep going!

-Entrepreneurs are the lifeblood of the economy…to me anyway and their education, development, and growth is of paramount importance — they need all of the help they can get.
+Entrepreneurs are the lifeblood of the economy…to me anyway and their education, development, and growth are of paramount importance — they need all of the help they can get.

 In my opinion, traditional banking and finance companies have never really understood the mind of an entrepreneur and that is what I hope disruption to the business finance industry will bring…a true understanding